foambubble/foam/docs/proposals/wikilinks-in-foam.md

 The usual wikilink syntax without extension refers to notes: `[[wikilink]]` and `[[wikilink.md]]` are equivalent.

-The goal of wikilinks is to uniquily identify a file in a repo, no matter in which directory it lives.
+The goal of wikilinks is to uniquely identify a file in a repo, no matter in which directory it lives.

 Sometimes in a repo you can have files with the same name in different directories.
 Foam allows you to identify those files using the minimum effort needed to disambiguate them.